The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: Introduction

 The mission completed an extended phase A study in 2019 and a Phase B study in 2023, respectively.
 Due to the uncertainty in the availability of the expected European contributions, the mission was reconfigured near the end of 2023 to the current new baseline.
 The eXTP mission based on the new baseline was then approved by CAS in early 2024, approved at the national level in early 2025, and adopted in the middle of 2025 for launch in early 2030.

-According to the adopted mission profile, the Large Area Detector (LAD) and the Wide Field Monitor (WFM) are not in the baseline.
-In addition, the number of telescopes of the Spectroscopy Focusing Array (SFA) and Polarimetry Focusing Array (PFA) has been reduced from 9 to 6 and from 4 to 3, respectively, to facilitate deployment using a smaller, more cost-effective launch vehicle; the focal plane camera of one of the six SFA telescopes is replaced by a pnCCD camera, while the other five still use the original silicon drift detectors (SDDs).
-The baseline orbit has been modified from a near-equatorial low-Earth orbit (LEO) to a highly elliptical orbit (HEO) to enhance observational efficiency.
+According to the adopted mission profile, the Large Area Detector (LAD, a large array of collimated detectors made of silicon draft detectors (SDDs)) and the Wide Field Monitor (WFM, six modules of 1.5-D coded mask imager with SDDs as the pixelated detector planes) are not in the baseline.
+Both LAD and WFM are the main instruments of the LOFT mission \cite{Feroci2012, Feroci2014} and also the proposed European contributions to the previous baseline of the eXTP mission \cite{2019SCPMA..6229502Z, Santangelo2023}.
+In addition, the number of telescopes of the Spectroscopy Focusing Array (SFA) and Polarimetry Focusing Array (PFA) has been reduced from 9 to 6 and from 4 to 3, respectively, to facilitate deployment using a smaller, more cost-effective launch vehicle; the focal plane camera of one of the six SFA telescopes is replaced by a pnCCD (Charge Coupled Device) camera, while the other five still use the original SDDs.
+The baseline orbit has been modified from a near-equatorial low-Earth orbit (LEO) to a high elliptical orbit (HEO) to enhance observational efficiency.
 However, a LEO configuration remains a viable alternative.
 A Wide Field and Wideband Camera (W2C) is considered as a secondary instrument to partially mitigate the loss of WFM capabilities.
+The key performance parameters of the eXTP satellite's current design are summarized in Table \ref{tab:benchmark_instrument}, with comparative metrics from other flagship X-ray observatories listed for contextual benchmarking.

 The eXTP consortium is led by the Institute of High Energy Physics (IHEP) of the CAS.
 In total, more than 200 scientists in more than 80 institutions from 17 countries are members of the eXTP instrument teams and science working groups.
 In this paper, we present: (1) a summary of the scientific objectives of the eXTP mission in Section 2; (2) the technological implementation and expected performance characteristics of the scientific payload instruments in Section 3; and (3) the key operational elements and functional architecture of the mission in Section 4.